KindAiden/pixai-auto-info-tool/README.md

 Where Time is the time in seconds the tool needs to submit and close all tabs and x is the ammount of tabs opened by the tool.
 The - 1.5 at the end is there because the final tab is not closed so you end up in your accounts generation tasks page.

-# ~how it works (V3)~
+# how it works (V3)
-*V3 is a complete rework of the first two versions, sending data directly to the pixai servers.*
+After you've entered your settings and prompt the tool will send that data to the pixai server.